MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 <img src="./img/Pasted%20image%2020231123212252.png" width="300" height="auto" /><br>Source: [Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761)

-LLM capabilities concern the model memory as well.
+LLM capabilities depend on the model's memory (context window) as well.
 We have to place relevant information about a task in said memory for the model to perform best.
-Tool-use can help here, but how can Tools be most suitably established?
+Tool-use can help here, but how can tools be most suitably established?

 Emerging right now, LlamaIndex is a data framework facilitating the integration of custom data sources with LLMs.
 Serving as a central interface, it enables said LLMs to ingest, structure, and access private or domain-specific data.
 For this, LlamaIndex provides essential tools, including data connectors, indexes, and application integrations, providing a central streamlining platform for ingestion, structuring, and integration of data with LLMs.
 Think of LlamaIndex as a bridge, enhancing both accessibility and usability of custom data (sources) for (custom) LLM tasks.

 ### Constrained Prompting

-Another emerging application is *constrained prompting*, meaning the request of contextually very specific, logically fitting information.
+Another emerging application is *constrained prompting*, meaning requesting very specific, contextually appropriate information.

 ```json
 {